dwt/pyexpect/README.md

 # pyexpect: Minimal but very flexible implementation of the expect pattern

-The whole point of the expect patter is to allow concise assertions that generate predictable and good error messages.
+The whole point of the expect pattern is to allow concise assertions that generate predictable and good error messages.

 Best viewed in an example: